cewing/training.python_web/source/main/outline.rst

 and we'll provide front-end access to forms that allow us to create, edit and publish blog entries without needing to use the admin.

+Along the way we'll learn that the Django template language is quite similar to the Jinja2 language (in fact, Jinja2 was modelled on the Django version).
+We'll also get a chance to learn a bit more about the features that the Django test framework provides over and above the standard Python ``unittest`` library.

 Finally, we'll discuss some of the strengths and weaknesses of Django.
 What makes it a good choice for some projects but not for others.